Arman-ali-khan-786/CardUI/Readme.md

 - JavaScript( if required can use it)

 ## what you have to do in order to Contribute
-- create some attractive/awesome Card Ui's with amazing effects as simply as that
+- create some attractive/awesome Card Ui's with amazing effects as simple as that
 - don't change anythings else apart from adding your UI designs

 ## How to do Contribution to this Project ?